 - Place the basket assembly back inside the percolator pot and replace lid.
 Place it on a camp stove or fire and watch it boil.
 (Many camp-style percolators have a clear cap on top where you can see the water bubbling when it starts to boil.)

 - Once the water is boiling, you’ll notice that it darkens as the coffee starts to brew.
 At this point, remove the percolator from the heat source and let it continue to simmer for about 5 minutes.
 After that, it’s ready to go.

 Pros: Fresh taste

 Cons: The learning curve

-If prefer to make coffee one cup at a time, pour-over might be the method for you.
+If prefer to make camping coffee one cup at a time, the pour-over method may be the way how to make coffee while camping for you.
 To make it, you’ll need a pour-over dripper and cone-shaped filters.
 (You can also buy large pour-over drippers that brew more than one cup at a time.)